Blink and Blink XT Camera ReviewBy - 01/30/2018

 Professional Monitoring vs. Self-Monitoring vs. Free

-Blink can be monitored one of three ways: for free, self-monitored with cellular backup, or professionally monitored.
-Currently, the only option is free, but the other services should launch Q217.
+Assuming you wait for the new Sync Module, Blink can be monitored one of three ways: for free, self-monitored with cellular backup, or professionally monitored.
+Currently, the only option is free.

 |Monitoring||Self||Self||24/7 Third-Party Professional Monitoring|